 5. Leverage user-generated content (UGC)

 There’s nothing more convincing than seeing real people using, loving, or even just talking about your product or service.
-UGC acts as living proof that you’re trusted, relevant, and accessible.
+UGC acts as living proof that you’re trusted, relevant, and accessible — a natural way to support content seeding and build trust organically..
 When your customers create content, they’re essentially marketing for you, reaching new networks you might never access alone.
 Plus, UGC comes across as authentic—far more than any polished ad.
 Creating a culture where fans want to share photos, stories, or testimonials strengthens community and gives you a wellspring of diverse, fresh content (with permission, of course).

 Action items: